Malyn was silent for a moment, listening to the wind sigh through the leaves. “Are you planning to leave after you figure things out?”

 “Okay.
 I’m sorry I don’t know any healing magic.
 It’s tricky, and… well, we have people for that.
 It would be like training to become a doctor just for your own personal purposes when you don’t plan to work as one.”

 “No, that makes sense,” Malyn said as they started walking back into the woods.
 “There are tons of things that I technically could learn how to do, but like… it would take me years, and for what?
-Like, humans can do some cool shit.
+Humans can do some cool shit.
 Play piano and do backflips and paint beautiful landscapes.
 I’d like to be able to do those things, but everything takes time and work to learn.
 Most people pick just one or two things to focus on.”

 “Yes, it’s quite like that.”